mdibl/biocore_documentation/computational_skills/commandline_interface/cli_orientation.md

 You can also launch the terminal from the application launcher or menu.

-Once terminal opens, you should see a window similar to the one below.

 ## Module 0: Windows

 ### Launching PowerShell in Windows

-Open the Start Menu, and search for PowerShell.
+Open the Start Menu, and search for PowerShell, then select.

-Once you launch the PowerShell app, you should see a window similar to the one below.

 ## SSH and Connecting to your AWS Machine